A download-only set of 20 worship guitar lessons suitable for existing players.

 This lesson shows you two ways to play this song using both E and C based chord shapes to give differing sounds and dynamics.

-"Super" chord charts are available for many of these songs.
+A discounted bundle pack of chord charts are available for all these songs.
 Please just click to add them to your cart.

 Instructions for downloading